Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Quasiflats in metrically systolic complexes

 \subsection{The structure of quasiflats}

-Throughout this subsection we use $B_X(x,r)$ to denote the ball of radius $r$ centered at $x$ in a metric space $X$.
-The following is a consequence of \cite[Theorem 4.1]{bks}. \begin{theorem} Suppose $X$ is a $2$--dimensional CAT(0) complex such that $X$ is homeomorphic to $\mathbb R^2$ and $X$ has finitely many isometry types of cells.
+Recall that $B_X(x,r)$ denotes the ball of radius $r$ centered at $x$ in a metric space $X$.
+Here and elsewhere we use the notation $d_H$ for the Hausdorff distance.
+The following is a consequence of \cite[Theorem 4.1]{bks}. \begin{theorem} Suppose $X$ is a $2$--dimensional piecewise Euclidean CAT(0) complex such that $X$ is homeomorphic to $\mathbb R^2$ and $X$ has finitely many isometry types of cells.
 If there is a constant $L>0$ and a base point $x\in X$ such that $\area(B_X(x,r))\le Lr^2$, for any $r>0$, then $X$ is flat outside a compact subset. \end{theorem}

 \begin{theorem} Let $X$ be a locally finite metrically systolic complex with finitely many isometry types of cells.
 Let $q\colon \mathbb E^2\to X$ be an $(L,A)$--quasi-isometric embedding.
-Then there exist a constant $M_0$ depending only on $L,A$ and $X$, a simplicial complex $Y$, and a reduced nondegenerate simplical map $q'\colon Y\to X$ such that \begin{enumerate} \item $Y$ is a $2$--dimensional simplicial complex homeomorphic to $\mathbb R^2$; \item if we endow $Y$ with the piecewise Euclidean structure such that each simplex in $Y$ is isometric to its $q'$-image, then $Y$ is CAT(0); \item $Y$ is flat outside a compact subset; \item for any flat vertex $v\in Y$, $q'$ is injective on $\St(v,Y)$ and if we view $\lk(v,Y)$ as a simple close cycle in $X$, then it does not bound a disc diagram without interior vertices; \item $d_H(\im q,\im q')<M_0$. \end{enumerate} \end{theorem}
+Then there exist a constant $M_0$ depending only on $L,A$ and $X$, a simplicial complex $Y$, and a reduced nondegenerate simplical map $q'\colon Y\to X$ such that \begin{enumerate} \item $Y$ is a $2$--dimensional simplicial complex homeomorphic to $\mathbb R^2$; \item if we endow $Y$ with the piecewise Euclidean structure such that each simplex in $Y$ is isometric to its $q'$--image, then $Y$ is CAT(0); \item $Y$ is flat outside a compact subset; \item for any flat vertex $v\in Y$, $q'$ is injective on $\St(v,Y)$; and if we view $\lk(v,Y)$ as a simple close cycle in $X$, then it does not bound a disc diagram without interior vertices; \item $d_H(\im q,\im q')<M_0$. \end{enumerate} \end{theorem}

 \begin{proof} Let $q\colon\mathbb E^2\to X$ be an $(L,A)$--quasi-isometric embedding.
 We view $\mathbb E^2$ as a simplicial complex which is tiled by equilateral triangles.
-Using Corollary~\ref{cor:quadratic} and a skeleton by skeleton approximation argument, we can assume $q$ is also $L'$-Lipschitz.
-Since $X$ has finitely many isometry types of cells, it follows from $q$ being $L'$-Lipschitz and \cite[Lemma I.7.54]{BridsonHaefliger1999} that if the diameter of equilateral triangles in $\mathbb E^2$ is small enough, then the $q$-image of the closed star of a vertex in $\mathbb E^2$ is contained in the closed star of a vertex in $X$.
+Using Corollary~\ref{cor:quadratic} and a skeleton by skeleton approximation argument, we can assume $q$ is also $L'$--Lipschitz.
+Since $X$ has finitely many isometry types of cells, it follows from $q$ being $L'$--Lipschitz and \cite[Lemma I.7.54]{BridsonHaefliger1999} that if the diameter of equilateral triangles in $\mathbb E^2$ is small enough, then the $q$--image of the closed star of a vertex in $\mathbb E^2$ is contained in the closed star of a vertex in $X$.
 By a standard simplicial approximation argument, we can assume in addition that $q$ is a simplicial map.
 The new quasi-isometric constants of $q$ depend only on the old constants and $X$.